D.I.C.E. Award for Outstanding Technical Achievement

 The D.I.C.E.
 Award for Outstanding Technical Achievement is an award presented annually by the Academy of Interactive Arts & Sciences during the D.I.C.E.
 Awards.
 The award "celebrates the highest level of technical achievement through the combined attention to gameplay engineering and visual engineering.
 Elements honored include but are not limited to artificial intelligence, physics, engine mechanics, and visual rendering".
 Creative/technical Academy members with expertise as an artist, animator or programmer are qualified to vote for this award.

-The award's most recent winner is Astro Bot, developed by Team Asobi and published by Sony Interactive Entertainment.
+The award's most recent winner is Death Stranding 2: On the Beach, developed by Kojima Productions and published by Sony Interactive Entertainment.

 History

 The first and second awards ceremonies offered the Outstanding Achievement in Software Engineering.
 In 2000, the award for software engineering was split into separate categories for Outstanding Achievement in Gameplay Engineering and Outstanding Achievement in Visual Engineering.
 Gameplay Engineering recognized "the highest level of achievement in engineering artificial intelligence and related elements which contribute to a challenging game".
 Visual Engineering would recognize "the highest level of achievement in rendering 3-D virtual environments for an interactive title."
 The two categories would eventually be merged into Outstanding Technical Achievement in 2015.